 Looking for family days out in Dorset?
-Here’s some of the best things to do Dorset with kids including family attractions, country parks, activities and historic sights.
-There’s even ideas for rainy days in Dorset if the weather fails you.
+Here’s some of the best things to do Dorset with kids including family attractions, free things to do and where to go when in the rain.

 Got any Dorset day out suggestions?
 I’d love to hear them!
 Drop me a message in the comments below.